JAmalMichael/24JohnWoo/README.md

 - 👋 Hi, I’m @24JohnWoo
 - 👀 I’m interested in Web Develoment
-- 🌱 I’m currently learning Html and CSS
+- 🌱 I’m currently Into AI and Machine Learning...
-- 💞️ I’m looking to collaborate on many web projects
+- 💞️ I’m looking to collaborate on any web projects
 - 📫 How to reach me > You can reach on my mail 210403501@live.unilag.edu.ng

 <!---